Infineon/StreamGen/README.md

 ## 📦 Installation

-The basic version of the package (without special dependencies) can be installed with:
+The basic version of the package (without special dependencies) can be installed from [PyPi](https://pypi.org/project/streamgen/) with:
 ```sh
 pip install streamgen
 ```